 Are you new to Guelph?
 Perhaps you are ready to start exploring nature, but unsure where to start?
 Or want to meet like-minded nature lovers in your community?
-Nature in the City is a series of free, public programs run by Nature Guelph that can help you dive in to nature in the Royal City.
+Nature in the City is a 4-part series of free, public programs run by Nature Guelph every spring that can help you dive in to nature in the Royal City.
+A series of 4 indoor programs at the Guelph Public Library are followed by free guided outdoor programs.
 Bring your friends and family, and learn just a little more about the natural world in your own backyard, while meeting other people in Guelph who are interested in nature connection and the outdoors.

-Sat.
-April 29 – 1:00 pm: Indoor program at Downtown Guelph Public Library Main Branch
+TALK: Sat.
+April 27, 1:00 pm, Guelph Public Library

-2017 PROGRAM SCHEDULE POSTER (click image for a PDF version):
+2019 PROGRAM SCHEDULE POSTER (click image for a PDF version):